THE FACTS ABOUT DYING WITH DIGNITY

-Surveys show that AT LEAST 75% of Australians support the legalisation of voluntary ASSISTED DYING to allow for better choice at the end of life, but despite this there’s still no law.
-Here's our guide to some of the FACTs that surround the debate for voluntary ASSISTED DYING laws. misinformation AND DISTORTION OF THESE FACTS has encouraged politicians not to act in a way voters clearly want them to.
+The Roy Morgan national poll carried out in November 2017 shows that 88% of Western Australians support the legalisation of Voluntary Assisted Dying (VAD) to allow for better choice at the end of life, but despite this there's still no law in Western Australia.
+Here's our guide to some of the facts that surround the debate for Voluntary Assisted Dying laws.
+Misinformation and distortion of these facts has encouraged politicians not to act in a way voters clearly want them to.

 The legalisation of voluntary assisted dying would give patients experiencing such suffering another choice.
 It should be used here just as it is used overseas: An option of last resort, when all other treatments have failed.